AlexPavlou/Hovia/README.md

 ## App Summary

-Hovia is a full-stack application with a C++ backend and a React frontend that captures IP packets in real time and visualizes their routes—including the in-between hops—on an interactive map.
+Hovia is a full-stack application that captures IP packets in real time and visualizes their routes — including the intermediate hops — on an interactive 3D globe.

-The backend makes use of libtins to sniff IP traffic and low-level libraries to perform the traceroute operation, while IP lookups are performed asynchronously via API calls.
-Meanwhile, the frontend connects through WebSocket to receive live data and display detailed routing paths on an SVG map, helping you understand how your network traffic flows globally.
+The backend is written in C++ and uses libtins to sniff IP traffic, along with low-level libraries to perform traceroute operations.
+IP lookups are handled asynchronously via API calls.

+The frontend, built with React, connects to the backend in two ways:

+1. Through WebSocket to receive live data and render detailed routing paths on the 3D map.

+2. Through a RESTful HTTP API to retrieve and modify app settings.

+Visualizing how your network traffic flows globally.

 ---

 ## Key Features

-- Packet sniffing powered by *libtins* (and *libpcap*/WinPcap), all in a C++ environment
+- Packet sniffing powered by *libtins* (and *libpcap*/WinPcap), all in a performant C++ environment
 - Thread-safe queues enable smooth data flow between sniffing, lookup, and API threads
 - Asynchronous retrieval of IP info and geolocation via **ip-api.com**
 - Interactive React frontend showing IP hops and metadata on an SVG map
-- Cross-platform: Windows, Linux, macOS (including BSD)
+- Cross-platform support: Windows, Linux, macOS, BSD
 - Light and dark theme support with responsive design
 - Packet history log with upcoming filtering and tooltip features
-- Simple configuration through `settings.js` (see [#Configuration](#Configuration) for further information)
+- Extensive configuration via the frontend (all settings are stored in settings.js).
+See [#Configuration](#Configuration) for further information
 - RESTful API implementation for retrieving and updating app settings from the frontend
 - Live visualization of IP packet routes on an interactive map
-- Real-time updates over WebSocket connection
+- Real-time updates over a WebSocket connection
+- Customizable HTTP and Websocket ports

 ---